dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/script-json-specification.md

 When applied to an actor tree the actors are referenced by name.
 Names are not unique in Dali.

-When a style is applied in code Dali will perform a depth first search stopping with the first matching name.
+When a style is applied in code DALi will perform a depth first search stopping with the first matching name.

 Typically an application developer will apply the style to the template